-If you use inert gas purges to dilute dangerous gases to a safe level, ensure that the pump is shut down if an inert gas supply fails.
+If using inert gas purges to dilute dangerous gases to a safe level, ensure that the pump is shut down if an inert gas supply fails.

-You must obey the instructions and take note of the precautions given below, to ensure that pumped gases do not enter their flammable ranges.
+Obey the instructions and take note of the precautions given below, to ensure that pumped gases do not enter their flammable ranges.